1 Bg 9-1972: The Most Confidential Knowledge

 > and the boy, who would wash their dishes, wanted to taste

-> Narada ate those remnants and consequently
+> Narada then ate those remnants and consequently became

-> priyasravasy anga mamabhavad rucih.
-By associating with the
+> by associating with the

-> glories of the Lord, and he developed a great desire for
+> he developed a great desire for

-> Vedanta-sutra, prakasas ca karmany abhyasat: if one is
+> Vedanta-sutra (prakasas ca karmany abhyasat): If one is

 > engaged simply in the acts of devotional service,